msheikhattari/audit-kit/Audit-kit.md

 The remaining contracts had few missing branches, which can be referenced in the coverage report and tested if there is time.
 Invariant tests are also suggested in the lender contract to ensure assets > liabilities after any action, or when there is a liquidation, assets < liabilities always.
 State changes should always be consistent between borrower/lender markets as well, for example available liquidity should always accurately reflect borrower deposits.

 # Automated Results
+Issues were created for each vulnerability and false positive in GitHub.
+These bugs are also included here for completeness.
 ## Valid issues
 ### Low
 1. **Missing zero address check when withdrawing funds can result in loss of funds.** Found in /Borrower.sol#432-435, this is not a high severity vulnerability given it is access-controlled.